deadlyvipers/dojo_rules/introduction.md

-Hello my favorite language is Elixir
+Hello my favorite language is Elixir or Ruby